zoonoo/azure-docs.ko-kr/articles/security/azure-security-disk-encryption-prerequisites-aad.md

    #Set the secret and set the key vault policy for deployment

-   $Secret = ConvertTo-SecureString -String $JSONEncoded -AsPlainText -Force Set-AzureKeyVaultSecret -VaultName $KeyVaultName -Name $KeyVaultSecretName -SecretValue $Secret Set-AzKeyVaultAccessPolicy -VaultName $KeyVaultName -ResourceGroupName $KVRGname -EnabledForDeployment
+   $Secret = ConvertTo-SecureString -String $JSONEncoded -AsPlainText -Force Set-AzKeyVaultSecret -VaultName $KeyVaultName -Name $KeyVaultSecretName -SecretValue $Secret Set-AzKeyVaultAccessPolicy -VaultName $KeyVaultName -ResourceGroupName $KVRGname -EnabledForDeployment

    #Setting some variables with the key vault information and generating a KEK